estellederrien/python-optimizations/README.md

 # Used Tools :
 -> Python, Python Pulp, Python Cplex, Python Pyomo, Python Gekko, Excel Solver...

+# Latest news :

+04/05/2024 : Ok , I am creating the Management, and <b> unique </b> supply chain notebook, and translating one optimization notebook file a day .
+Next, will be the <b>unique</b> probabilities rules notebook, then the unique ODE notebook with some real concretes differential equations cases in a production env, then the M.L directory.
+Next, I will add a <b>unique</b> notebook dedicated to mechanical formulas, and finally, a <b>unique</b> finance notebook file as a conclusion.

+09/04/2024 : I will continue both languages at the same time.

+02/04/2024 : Finally back on the project, Starting the old french files translations, then, I will go further with more complex optimizations, including Dynamic optimizations.
+Please allow a few time before I start Translating theses old notebooks from French to English, Don't know If I will translate all of variables too.

 # Precision :
 This is not the only field I 'm working on, I also work on Python Maths probablities, ODES ( Differential equations), and machine learning projects.
 I can also code a full stack app (Vue, Node.js Python..) and build some B.I data warehouse and any dashboard using Power B.I or even JS.